-Procurement is undertaken on a divisional basis supported by a consistent organisational approach to modern slavery risk management with suppliers, with systematic strategic sourcing, supplier assessments and onboarding processes.
+Procurement is undertaken on a divisional basis supported by a consistent organisational approach to modern slavery risk management with suppliers, with systematic strategic sourcing, supplier assessments, and onboarding processes.
 Once onboarded, the business unit that has engaged the supplier is responsible for oversight and governance, including management of identified modern slavery risks.

-From the onset of the COVID-19 pandemic in early 2020, our operations became progressively but constantly impacted and, in some cases, suspended during the latter part of FY20 and for much of FY21.
-The Group's sourcing activity, supplier spend, and supply chain profile has been also reduced.
-Before the COVID-19 pandemic, our supply chains consisted of approximately 10,000 direct suppliers.
-In FY21, we worked with just over 5,000 suppliers who provided goods and services across a range of categories to support our operations.
-Our spend across these suppliers was highly concentrated, with 77% of our total spend during this period occurring with our top 100 suppliers and 95% of our spend with our top 500 suppliers.
-This concentration of spend with a smaller number of suppliers supports us to build strong, longterm relationships with key suppliers, which can assist us to better understand a range of risks associated with our supply chains.
+In FY23, we worked with just over 9,700 suppliers who provided goods and services across a range of categories to support our operations.
+Our spend across these suppliers remains highly concentrated, with 40% of our total spend during this period occurring with our top 100 suppliers and 70% of our spend with our top 500 suppliers.
+This concentration of spend with a smaller number of suppliers supports us to build strong, long-term relationships with key suppliers, which can assist us to better understand a range of risks associated with our supply chains.